kylecorry31/kylecorry31.github.io/_recipes/cashew-bar.md

 ## Ingredients

-- 4 dates
+- 1 cup dates (optionally soaked for easier blending)
-- 16 cashews
+- 1 cup cashews

 ## Directions

-1. Add ingredients to a food processor and process until combined (optionally adding some hot water - or soaking before)
+1. Add ingredients to a food processor and process until combined
-2. Shape into bars and dehydrate at 135 for a few hours
+2. Shape into bars
+3. Dehydrate at 135 for a few hours or store in refrigerator